 Click or tap here to access the Feedback sheet.

-Other modules in the bitesize series:
+Other modules in the Bitesize series:

-- Everything you do for me; you take from me (NEW)How often do you think about the demands and benefits of activities you do every day?
+How often do you think about the demands and benefits of activities you do every day?
 There is a lot of complexity involved in getting dressed, driving the car, writing a shopping list or just going for a walk.This session encourages you to think about the activities we do every day, and how they can meet clients physical, cognitive and social needs for health and wellness.

-- The Language of ReablementThe aim of this session is to raise awareness of the features and the impact reablement language can have when working with clients to maintain or regain abilities.
+The aim of this session is to raise awareness of the features and the impact reablement language can have when working with clients to maintain or regain abilities.

-- Working with Clients and low risk assistive technologyThe aim of this session is to enhance participants understanding of Assistive Technology (AT), their role in supporting clients to use low risk AT, and how low risk AT combined with a wellness and reablement approach provides greater opportunities for older people to remain living independently at home.
+The aim of this session is to enhance participants understanding of assistive technology (AT), their role in supporting clients to use low-risk AT, and how low-risk AT combined with a wellness and reablement approach provides greater opportunities for older people to remain living independently at home.